 The Radiology Student Association strives to improve communication between radiology program students and the community, to model professionalism, to provide members with knowledge of the radiology field, and to expand community knowledge of radiation safety and healthy living.

 Advisors: Lindsey Brockhan Kathy Whitfield Radiology Student Association constitution

 The purpose of the Lone Star College-CyFair Singers is to support educational and social opportunities for students enrolled in any of the vocal courses or programs.

 Advisor: Paulo Gomes Christina Smith Singers Club constitution

 The Student Government Association seeks to strengthen outreach efforts between students and Lone Star College-CyFair by creating a vehicle for effective communication.

-Students of Diverse Abilities is an organization that recognizes the equality of all people, especially those who have challenges in life.
+S.O.D.A. is an organization that recognizes the equality of all people, especially those who have challenges in life.
 This group is dedicated to support one another and the organizations that we intend to work with.

-The LSC-CyFair Board Game Club was formed to integrate students of LSC-CyFair interested in board and card games, to introduce this community to games new and old that will broaden their scope of this particular genre of gaming, and to have fun doing it!
+The LSC-CyFair Tabletop Club was formed to integrate students of LSC-CyFair interested in board and card games, to introduce this community to games new and old that will broaden their scope of this particular genre of gaming, and to have fun doing it!
 The club also aims to go beyond the campus of by getting involved with organizations that support youth programs of the same nature.

 This organization seeks to engage more women in the fields of science, technology, engineering, and math (STEM).
 Women of STEM aims to facilitate their growth and familiarize them with STEM.
 Although the organization focuses on women, any other gender/sex is welcome to join.